 In 1990-91, the RCT was heavily involved in the successful deployment, sustainment and recovery of the British fighting force during the Gulf War.
 This was the toughest logistical challenge the Army had faced since the Second World War (1939-45).

-Explore the history and collections of the Royal Corps of Transport by visiting the Royal Logistic Corps Museum at Worthy Down in Hampshire.
+Discover more about the Royal Corps of Transport by visiting the Royal Logistic Corps Museum near Winchester.